Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![](/Images/Short_board.jpg)

 The current release has been produced, assembled, tested and bullet proofed.
 The board is compatible with any regular camera rom (Game Boy Camera, Pocket Camera, Hello Kitty, Zelda special edition and [Debagame tester](https://tcrf.net/Proto:Game_Boy_Camera)) and homebrews like [Photo!](https://github.com/untoxa/gb-photo) or [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio).
 It is recommended to flash this board with a [GBxCart](https://www.gbxcart.com/) and [FlashGBX](https://github.com/lesserkuma/FlashGBX) as support is guaranteed.
 FlashGBX automatically recognizes it without doing anything.
-Other devices (Cyclones, GB Operator, etc.) were not tested, may or may not work, try them by yourself.
+Other flashing devices (Cyclones, GB Operator, Sanni Cart Reader, etc.) were not tested, try them by yourself.

 ## What have been changed compared to the main branch ?
 - Inconsistencies between BOM and schematic have been fixed;